-Yes, Help-U-Sell is a legitimate business with an A+ rating from the Better Business Bureau.
+Yes, Help-U-Sell is a legitimate business.
 Each individual Help-U-Sell franchise is a fully licensed brokerage in the state it operates in.
-And every Help-U-Sell Agent must maintain an active real estate license, as well as membership in the National Association of Realtors (NAR).
+And every Help-U-Sell agent must maintain an active real estate license, as well as membership in the National Association of Realtors (NAR).

 But there are two things you should know:

-- Help-U-Sell's corporate advertising presents a misleading picture of the fees local offices charge
+- Help-U-Sell's corporate advertising presents a misleading picture of the fees that local offices charge

 - The company's geographic footprint is shrinking, which suggests its business model isn't working